 1.5.
-Practitioners with current SIRA approval
+Transitional arrangements for practitioners with current SIRA approval

-All approved practitioners with an active approval number listed on the SIRA website at the date of commencement of these Guidelines continue to be approved practitioners under these Guidelines.
-There is no change to the end date of the approval period for these practitioners.
+All approved practitioners with an active approval number listed on the SIRA website at the date of commencement of these Guidelines ('current approved practitioners') are taken to be approved practitioners for a period of up to 12 months from the date of commencement of these Guidelines.